V-Squared/V-Squared.github.io/plan/road-map.md

 ## Campaign 2

 [Community Promotion][2]: V²Case has been developed with the Community.
-This is our opportunity to give back with Community discounts on the V² Trailblzer Products ViCase and ViPC.
+This is our opportunity to give back with Community discounts on the V² Trailblazer Products ViCase and ViPC.
 Check out these innovative products in the V²Shop.
 Help us promote the V² Shop by telling your friends in order to help us reach our stretch goal and you will earn free bonus products.

 ## Connection 2-3
 Campaign 3 Press and Shop is about gaining momentum of the V²Movement by the Press writing about V² Modular PC and regular Shops to carry the V² Trailblazer Products ViCase and ViPC.
 But before they will get engaged we need to create enough visibility and grow our community large enough to be worth their while.